RyouVC/perfconv/doc/chu/c2s.13.spec.md

 ### Unknown Note Types

-- **AIR CRUSH variants**: Not yet documented, require investigation
-- **AIR-ACTION**: Format unknown, requires further analysis
-- Additional air note variants may exist in newer chart versions

-All unknown note types are parsed as `Unknown(String)` variants to ensure forward compatibility.
+Unknown note types are parsed as `Unknown(String)` variants to ensure forward compatibility.
+This allows the parser to handle future note types that may be introduced in later versions of the C2S format without breaking existing functionality.

 ## Summary